deepakbhati99/3DtouchExample/README.md

 # 3DtouchExample

-/*	adding the static ShortcutItems using Plist./*/
+/*	adding the static ShortcutItems using Plist. */

-/*	these will be shown even the app is not launched once after downloading.	/*/
+/*	these will be shown even the app is not launched once after downloading.	*/

-/*	copy this code to your plist and run.	/*/
+/*	copy this code to your plist and run.	*/

 ```xml